design-tokens/community-group/README.md

 Design tokens were created by the Salesforce design system team, and the name comes from them ([Jon](https://twitter.com/jonnylevine) & [Jina](https://twitter.com/jina)).

-## Goal of the DTWG
+## Goal of the DTCG

 Sharing design properties such as a color palette across many tools and platforms should be simple.

-The DTWG’s goal is to provide standards upon which products and design tools can rely for sharing stylistic pieces of a design system at scale.
+The DTCG’s goal is to provide standards upon which products and design tools can rely for sharing stylistic pieces of a design system at scale.

 We believe that a common way to share design tokens will unlock efficiency opportunities for plugins, design system teams, product teams, and end-users of design tools.

 ## Roadmap

-The DTWG was founded in June 2019.
+The DTCG was founded in June 2019.
 By the end of 2019, our aim is to have a standard working across at least 3 design or prototyping tools.

-## Who sits on the DTWG
+## Who sits on the DTCG

-The working group is composed of UX professionals, developers, and representants of design tooling vendors.
+The community group is composed of UX professionals, developers, and representants of design tooling vendors.

 To achieve a v1 of the specification rapidly, its structure is restricted to a small, focused amount of people, organized in task forces.

-As vendors adopt the specification and new requirements appear, the working group will consist of additional task forces.
+As vendors adopt the specification and new requirements appear, the community group will consist of additional task forces.

-### Companies and open-source projects represented on the DTWG
+### Companies and open-source projects represented on the DTCG

 - [Adobe XD](https://www.adobe.com/products/xd.html)
 - [Chroma](https://hichroma.com/)